solo-io/packer-plugin-arm-image/README.md

 # Packer plugin for ARM images

-This plugin lets you take an existing ARM image, and modify it on your x86 machine.
+This plugin lets you take an existing ARM image and modify it on your x86 machine.
 It is optimized for raspberry pi use case - MBR partition table, with the file system partition being the last partition.

 With this plugin, you can:

-- Provision new ARM images from existing ones.
+- Provision new ARM images from existing ones
 - Use ARM binaries for provisioning (`apt-get install` for example)
 - Resize the last partition (the filesystem partition in the raspberry pi) in case you need more space than the default.

-Tested for Raspbian images on built on Ubuntu 19.10.
+Tested for Raspbian images built on Ubuntu 19.10.
 It is based partly on the chroot AWS provisioner, though the code was copied to prevent AWS dependencies.

-# How it works?
+## How it works

 The plugin runs the provisioners in a chroot environment.
 Binary execution is done using `qemu-arm-static`, via `binfmt_misc`.

-## Dependencies:
+### Dependencies

 This builder uses the following shell commands:

 - `qemu-user-static` - Executing arm binaries.
 This is optional as the released binary can use embedded versions of `qemu-aarch64-static` and `qemu-arm-static`.
 If you have one installed, it will be used instead of the embedded ones.
 - `losetup` - To mount the image.
 This command is pre-installed in most distributions.

 To install the needed binaries on derivatives of the Debian Linux variant:

 ```shell
 sudo apt install qemu-user-static
 ```

 Fedora:

 ```shell
 sudo dnf install qemu-user-static
 ```

 Archlinux:

 ```shell
 pacman -S qemu-arm-static
 ```